Blazing-Blast/Cardgame/Sun.md

 | Attack       | $1$   |
 | Active phase | All   |

-Ejects `Coronal Mass` in an unoccupied position in a lane of your choice.
+Ejects `Coronal Mass` in an unoccupied location of your choice.

 #### Solar Wind